Simply007/upcloud-doom/README.md

 ## Possible Improvements

-- CI/CD deployment using i.e. GitHub actions
+- 💡 CI/CD deployment using i.e. GitHub actions (and make a PR to [GitHub templates](https://github.com/actions/starter-workflows/tree/main/deployments as Deploy to UpCloud to UKS)
 - React to game events and trigger actions (e.g. sending a message to a Slack channel when a player dies)
 - Implement a game server for multiplayer games
 - Use persistent storage for save games and high scores